PseudoMotivated/Yunohost-in-lxc-behind-nginx-reverse-proxy/README.md

 Certbot will also edit some Nginx configs automatically.

 Depending on your domain name registrar, the next few steps will differ slightly.
 Since I have Porkbun as my registrar, I will now install the `certbot-dns-porkbun` plugin for certbot.
-To find out which package corresponds to your registrar, you can google "certbot <your-registrar> pip".
+To find out which package corresponds to your registrar, you can google 'certbot [your-registrar] pip'.
 You will also have to figure out how to get API keys from your registrar yourself.

 Consult the Certbot docs to be completely sure of what the next steps are:
 [Certbot Instructions](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal&tab=wildcard)